 Garett’s experience comprises a diverse portfolio of over ninety residential, commercial, and historic preservation projects, as well as numerous sorority and fraternity housing projects.
 His work extends throughout Virginia and includes projects in West Virginia, Maryland, Kentucky, Rhode Island, Texas, Pennsylvania, and Wisconsin.
 He has shepherded numerous properties listed on the National Register of Historic Places and the Virginia Landmarks Register through review processes of the Department of Historic Resources, state offices, and local review boards.
 Upon joining DGP, Garett earned his LEED accreditation and now champions DGP’s legacy of energy efficiency and sustainability.

 Director of Interior Design

 David Craig earned a Bachelor of Fine Arts in Interior Design at the University of Georgia in 1990.
 Since joining Dalgliesh Gilpin Paxton Architects in 2004, he has directed interior design services from our Baltimore office for a range of projects including farm and estate, historic preservation, commercial and residential.
 In this capacity he oversees project management, design, budgeting, specification, acquisition and installation.
-David has completed projects in London, New York, Washington D.C., Virginia, Georgia, West Virginia and Florida.
+David has completed projects in London, New York, Washington D.C., Virginia, Georgia, West Virginia, Pennsylvania, Texas, Maryland, Florida, and California.